Bouden Cabinet

-The Bouden Cabinet is the current government of Tunisia.
+The Bouden Cabinet was the government of Tunisia from 2021 to 2023.
 It is headed by Najla Bouden, the first female prime minister in Tunisia and the Arab world.
 The formation was result of ongoing political instability and an economic crisis as a result of the COVID-19 pandemic in Tunisia.

 Cabinet members

 The Bouden government consists of the Prime Minister, 24 ministers and 1 secretary of state.

+Cabinet reshuffle

+2On 8 March 2022 the Secretary of State for International Cooperation Aïda Hamdi resigned.

+On 6 January 2023 President Kaïs Saïed announced the dismissal of Fadhila Rebhi, Minister of Trade and Export Development, replaced by Kalthoum Ben Rejeb six days later.